Carlo Martelli: Career

 After leaving the RCM, Martelli became a professional viola player, performing with the Royal Philharmonic Orchestra under Thomas Beecham and with the London Symphony Orchestra.
 Through his friendship with the Dutch-born British composer and conductor Gerard Schurmann he entered the world of film music with a series of scores during the 1960, the early examples in the horror genre for the Hammer film company.

 The change in Martelli's fortunes came in the early 1960s.
-Policy changes at the BBC's 'Third Programme' resulted in his music, melodious and tonal as it was, being sidelined in favour of serial and avant-garde experimentation, and Martelli rapidly vanished from the schedules.
+Policy changes at the BBC's 'Third Programme' resulted in his music being sidelined in favour of serial and avant-garde experimentation, and Martelli rapidly vanished from the schedules.
 In addition, he had taken on a demanding workload as a film composer, including working as an uncredited assistant and 'ghost writer' for several other film composers.
 Martelli sometimes found himself working on two or three films at the same time.

 In the early 1970s council workers unexpectedly emptied his storage space and mistakenly burnt all of his manuscripts, resulting in the only extant scores being those that were already in print by the late 1950s.
 This led to Martelli giving up composing for many years, making a living instead as a freelance viola player.
 He could often be seen playing in a string quartet which entertained diners at the original Pizza Express restaurant in London's Soho, and also at Kettner's in Soho on Sunday evenings.
 This work led to work arranging popular songs for string quartet and then to over 250 string arrangements from all areas of the musical canon.
 As these became more intricate they eventually heralded a return to original composition in the 1980s.

 Persiflage (1983), which means "banter", is a showcase of string technique.
 This, and other original pieces such as Aubade (1984) and Promenade (1985), shifted the focus of his composition towards light music and received broadcasts and performances by the BBC Concert Orchestra.

 More recent works include two operas: A Monkey's Paw (1990), based on a short story by W.W.
 Jacobs, and the children's opera, The Curse of Christopher Columbus (1992).
 There is also the Prelude and Fugue for 18 Violas (1993), written for the National Youth Orchestra and later rescored for string sextet.
 His Jubilee March, a pastiche of English march tunes, was composed for the Queen's Golden Jubilee and premiered at Glamis Castle during 2002.

 There are several recordings, including The Curse of Christopher Columbus, the Symphony No 2, Persiflage, Jubilee March, and the String Quartets 1 and 2.